Gimkhana/Empirical_Analysis_FM/README.md

 To start Jupyter Notebook, run:

-Copy code
 jupyter notebook

 Navigate to your notebook file (.ipynb) and open it to run Python and R code interactively.

 This guide will help you set up a Python environment that complements the R-based tools in this repository, offering a broader scope for data analysis and portfolio management tasks.

 **Contributing**

 We welcome contributions and suggestions!
-Please read our CONTRIBUTING.md for guidelines on how to submit pull requests, propose features, or report bugs.
+Reach out at b00726728@essec.edu for any feedback.

 **License**